 Let’s see how automated workflows can improve the employee onboarding process:

-Onboarding new employees involves contracts, training, introductions, office supplies, etc. which is a time-consuming process.
+Onboarding new employees involve contracts, training, introductions, office supplies, etc. which is a time-consuming process.
 However, these tasks can be automated to speed up the process.

 Ways workflow automation can help with employee onboarding: